nyl-auster/okcdesign/README.md

 Using okcfoundation module, you may defined different classes for different page, for the same block:
 ![Logo](https://raw.githubusercontent.com/nyl-auster/okcdesign/master/images/demo-block.png)

-okcfoundation is also able to store classes for blocks from theme info file rather than in database.

 ADDITIONNAL DRUPAL MODULES
 --------------------------------